 |Experienced With||Collaboration, Performances, Teaching engagements|

 I am a dancer and a passionate creator of movement based performance work.
-I hold a BFA in Dance Performance and Choreography from Ohio University ’12.
-Over the course of my fours years at Ohio University, I stepped into a different world, immersing myself in the study of modern, post-modern and African dance, improvisation, dance history and choreography.
-I developed my own voice that is grounded in a strong ballet background, expanded through the study of folk dance and matured in the study of modern and post-modern dance.
+Over the course of my four years at Ohio University, I stepped into a different world.
+I developed my own voice that is grounded in a strong ballet background, expanded through the study of folk dance and continues to mature in the study of modern and post-modern dance.

-Even though my choreography stems from an emotional root, I do not force it onto the dancers or the movement.
-The process of creating the work is twofold: it is the time when I develop the physical movement, but also when the dancers develop their own intention in the movement.
-Through creative discussions, they come to realize what they personally bring to the work and how that compliments the overall intention of the piece.
-It is the simple, yet personal nature of my work that affords the dancers the ability to access a deep personal mental space every time they perform the piece.
+I believe the process of creating the work is twofold: it is both the time when I develop the physical movement, and when the dancers develop their own intention within it.
+Through creative discussions, we discover how their history informs the work and compliments the overall intention of the piece.
+It is the simple, personal nature of my work that feeds my creative soul, and allows me to pursue the question ‘what is honesty in dance?’.